Jbleezy/BO2-Reimagined/README.md

 ### Tombstone Soda
 * Added in solo
-* Tombstone powerup no longer removed when revived
+* Powerup no longer removed when revived
-* Unlimited time to pick up Tombstone powerup
+* Unlimited time to pick up powerup
-* Changed Tombstone powerup fx color to blue
+* Changed powerup fx color to blue
+* Powerup gets destroyed by EMP Grenades
 * Disabled suicide option when player is down
 * Flipped perk icon